 The schemes shall also help us in recommending proper persons to minority Commission Govt. of India as from there onwards they shall be able to raise suitable loans for upliftment of their trade.
 The scheme is economically viable and is hoped to invigorate the artisans community.

 The Govt. has also announced two insurance schemes for benefit of the artisans.
 Up till now 1600 artisans have been brought within the ambit of these schemes.
 Titled health and group insurance schemes, shall provide the facility of treatment and replacement of any defective organ to the artisan and shall provide him Rs 10,000 in case of death.
-The premium for both of the schemes shall be shared by the Central and State Govt. with artisans having to pay only Rs 400 per annum in case of 1st scheme & Rs 120 only in case of 2nd scheme.
+The premium for both of the schemes shall be shared by the Central and Jammu and Kashmir Govt. with artisans having to pay only Rs 400 per annum in case of 1st scheme & Rs 120 only in case of 2nd scheme.

 In addition to what has been divulged in details, the role of the Directorate is sprawled over;

 - Awards for exquisite Craftsmanship.

 - Training Cum Study Tour.